I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_received_go_negotiation_confirmation_parameters.md

 ## Members

-`DialogToken`

-The dialog token received in the GO negotiation confirmation packet.

 `Header`

 The type, revision, and size of the <b>DOT11_RECEIVED_GO_NEGOTIATION_CONFIRMATION_PARAMETERS</b> structure.
 The required settings for the members of <b>Header</b> are the following.